adrihans/Decoding_NER_Biases/docs/index.md

 |:--:|
 |*Results for each gender for the first names of the article*|

-Apart from that, we can notice the same kind of gender-based biases on gender, every model performing better on `male` first names than on `female` ones.
+Apart from that, we can notice the same kind of gender-based biases as they did in the article, every model performing better on `male` first names than on `female` ones.

-Anyway, given the limits of this tests we highlighted before, we are now going to perform the same kind of tests on ver datasets.
+Anyway, given the limits of this experimentation we highlighted before, we are now going to perform the same kind of tests on over datasets.

 #### On the year with US baby names dataset